allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 ### Example

-Let’s consider a simple case of request for recommendations from a new anonymous user, who doesn’t have any browsing history.
+Let’s consider a simple case — request for recommendations from a new anonymous user, who doesn’t have any browsing history.
 The most basic recommendation that we can show to him is just some bestselling item in a category, which he’s browsing right now.
 We could implement it in a following way: